LoopKit/loopdocs/docs/version/loopworkspace.md

 ## Loop Workspace

-This page is for the "advanced" user.
+This page is for the advanced user.
 It is a short introduction for folks interested in testing code before it is released, or contributing to that code.

 If you wandered over here meaning to build the latest Loop release, the rest of this page might be interesting but you should not follow any of the steps.
 Head back over to [Build Loop App](../build/build-app.md) when you are ready to build the app.